 Pre-wedding jitters can make shut-eye a difficult task but it’s crucial to try to get a few hours in the night before your wedding.
 Decide ahead of time what time you’ll be heading to bed and stick with it.
 If you have trouble falling asleep, this could be a great time to write a letter to your husband-to-be.
 It’s also a good idea to silence your phone before falling asleep.
-Congratulatory texts and calls may start in the wee early of the morning, before you’re ready to take on the day.
+Congratulatory texts and calls may start very early in the morning, before you’re ready to take on the day.
 Waking up fresh will make it easier to take on any challenging parts of the day.

 This is your day to enjoy and relax a bit!
 Appoint members of your bridal party to be in charge of specific tasks such as answering phone calls, gathering your jewelry and shoes, keeping the room tidy (clutter-free photos are the best!), and getting you water.

 You want the day to be as relaxed as possible, so consider limiting how many girls are with you while you are getting prepped for the day.
-It can begin to feel overwhelming and become a bit hectic when too many people are smushed into a small space.
+It can begin to feel overwhelming and hectic when too many people are smushed into a small space.
 Not only does it become difficult to maneuver around the space, but you’ll also likely have to field a lot of questions and feel more rushed.

 When arriving at your hotel room, put everything you’ll need for the wedding all in one place.
 Set your shoes, veil, garter, jewelry, etc. all in the same area so you won’t have to be running around the next morning trying to find what you need.